Men's Style Mission

 What we do and why we do it

-Our tips and tricks come from a friendly, female perspective, but that doesn’t mean dressing dictated by women.
-If that were the case, you’d have plenty of help in that department.
+Our tips and tricks come from a friendly, female perspective, but that doesn’t mean you’re dressing in a way that’s dictated by women.
+If that were the case, you’d have plenty of more obvious options in that department.
 Maybe you’d let your wife or girlfriend lay out your clothes each morning.
 Or go shopping with your mom.

 Is it the most important thing in life to be affirmed in this way?
 No. Does it make a bad day better, and a good day great?
 Yes.